scalecraft-dev/dagctl/README.md

    - If expired, automatically refreshes using refresh_token
    - Returns connection with JWT as password

-3. **pg-proxy Authentication:**
+3. **Database Proxy Authentication:**
-   - Client connects to pg-proxy with JWT as password
+   - Client connects to the dagctl database proxy with the JWT as the password
-   - pg-proxy validates JWT using Auth0 JWKS
+   - The dagctl database proxy validates the JWT
-   - If valid, pg-proxy fetches org credentials from management API
+   - If valid, the proxy resolves your organization's credentials
-   - pg-proxy connects to CoreDB and proxies traffic
+   - The proxy connects to the state database and proxies traffic

 ## Configuration Directory